Toronto-Dominion Bank (TSE:TD) Stock Rating Lowered by CIBC

-Toronto-Dominion Bank (TSE:TD – Get Rating) (NYSE:TD) was downgraded by investment analysts at CIBC from an “outperform” rating to a “neutral” rating in a research note issued on Monday, BayStreet.CA reports.
+Toronto-Dominion Bank (TSE:TD – Get Rating) (NYSE:TD) was downgraded by analysts at CIBC from an “outperform” rating to a “neutral” rating in a report released on Monday, Marketbeat.com reports.
 They presently have a C$103.00 target price on the stock, down from their prior target price of C$115.00.
-CIBC’s target price suggests a potential upside of 5.81% from the company’s current price.
+CIBC’s price objective would suggest a potential upside of 8.89% from the company’s previous close.

-Other analysts have also issued research reports about the company.
-Cormark boosted their price target on Toronto-Dominion Bank from C$111.00 to C$117.00 and gave the company a “market perform” rating in a report on Tuesday, March 1st.
-Canaccord Genuity Group cut their price objective on Toronto-Dominion Bank from C$110.50 to C$106.00 in a research note on Friday, March 4th.
-National Bankshares cut shares of Toronto-Dominion Bank from an “outperform” rating to a “sector perform” rating and decreased their target price for the stock from C$110.00 to C$100.00 in a research note on Monday, March 7th.
-Royal Bank of Canada upped their price target on shares of Toronto-Dominion Bank from C$104.00 to C$113.00 and gave the stock a “sector perform” rating in a research report on Friday, March 4th.
-Finally, National Bank Financial cut shares of Toronto-Dominion Bank from an “outperform market weight” rating to a “sector perform market weight” rating in a research note on Sunday, March 6th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and seven have given a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of C$102.35.
+Several other research firms also recently commented on TD.
+Canaccord Genuity Group decreased their target price on shares of Toronto-Dominion Bank from C$110.50 to C$106.00 in a research report on Friday, March 4th.
+Barclays raised their price target on Toronto-Dominion Bank from C$99.00 to C$111.00 and gave the stock an “overweight” rating in a report on Wednesday, January 19th.
+Cormark raised their target price on shares of Toronto-Dominion Bank from C$111.00 to C$117.00 and gave the company a “market perform” rating in a research note on Tuesday, March 1st.
+Scotiabank decreased their target price on shares of Toronto-Dominion Bank from C$117.00 to C$116.00 in a research report on Friday, March 4th.
+Finally, Fundamental Research lowered their price objective on shares of Toronto-Dominion Bank from C$111.31 to C$108.58 and set a “buy” rating for the company in a research note on Monday, March 7th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and seven have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of C$102.35.

 About Toronto-Dominion Bank (Get Rating)